Crystallographic restriction theorem

 where u and v are integers; a and b are primitive translation vectors or basis vectors.

-For example, the red lattice point in the above diagram is represented by r = a + 2b.
+The red lattice point in the above diagram is represented by r = a + 2b.
 Basis vectors in two dimensions are usually chosen to be the shortest vectors linking two pairs of neighbouring lattice points.
 They can be selected anywhere in the lattice as long as they originate from the same lattice point.
 In three dimensions, we have:

 \textbf{\textit{r}}=u\textbf{\textit{a}}+v\textbf{\textit{b}}+w\textbf{\textit{c}}